Dementia

 Donanemab is given as an IV infusion every four weeks.
 Side effects of the medicine may include flu-like symptoms, nausea, vomiting, headache and changes in blood pressure.
 Rarely, donanemab can cause a life-threatening allergic reaction and swelling.

 Also, people taking lecanemab or donanemab may have swelling in the brain or may get small bleeds in the brain.
 Rarely, brain swelling can be serious enough to cause seizures and other symptoms.
 Also in rare instances, bleeding in the brain can cause death.
 The FDA recommends getting a brain MRI before starting treatment.
-The FDA also recommends periodic brain MRIs during treatment for symptoms of brain swelling or bleeding.
+The FDA also recommends periodic brain MRIs during treatment to look for or check symptoms of brain swelling or bleeding.

 People who carry a certain form of a gene known as APOE e4 appear to have a higher risk of these serious complications.
 The FDA recommends testing for this gene before starting treatment.